Why am I down? An Eye-Opening Story of Envy and Faith

 Her mother noticed her staring into the mirror and asked, surprised, “What’s wrong, Zoya?
 Why are you looking at the mirror like that?”

-Startled, Zoya turned to her mother, her face lined with worry.
+Startled, Zoya turned to her mother, worry etched on her face.

-Her mother whispered a prayer for her safety.
-“Alright, love.
-Go with Allah’s protection.
+Her mother whispered a prayer.
+“Alright, sweetheart.
+Go with Allah’s protection.”

-After her first class of the day, her friend Ramsha nudged her.
-“Why so quiet today?”
+After class, Ramsha nudged her.
+“Why do you seem so lost today?”

-Zoya gave a small, humble shrug.
+Zoya gave a small, shy shrug.
 “I’ve done my best.
-The rest is up to Allah.”
+The rest is in Allah’s hands.”

 Ramsha laughed.
 “No doubt about it!
 Everyone knows you’ll win.”

-"Yes, Dad," she had just lifted a bite to her mouth when suddenly she felt nauseous, collapsed, and fainted.
-Her mother and father were stunned.
-What had just happened?
+She had just lifted a bite to her mouth when suddenly she felt nauseous, collapsed, and fainted.
 They rushed her to the hospital immediately, and treatment began right away.

 Panicked, she asked, "Where am I?"

 Her father gently stroked her head.
-"Sweetheart, you're in the hospital.
-You fell very ill, but thank God, you're better now."
+"Sweetheart, you're in the hospital."

 "But Dad, I have to go to college!
 Today’s my competition!"